API

 # Requests

-Body parameters in the docs usually have validation rules / abbreviations associated with them.
-Here's their explanation:
+Body parameters in the documentation usually have validation rules or abbreviations associated with them.

 # optional

-Property must either be missing from the body payload or in valid format specified by other validation rules.
+The property must either be missing from the body payload or in a valid format specified by other validation rules.

 {